MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 > [!NOTE]
 > WinUI 2.6 is the latest release.
 For details on the work planned for the next release, see the [WinUI 2.7 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/12).

-The WinUI 2 Library is closely coupled with the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/) and provides official native Windows UI controls and other UI elements for UWP apps.
+The WinUI 2 Library is tightly integrated with the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/) and provides official native Windows UI controls and other UI elements for UWP apps.

 By maintaining down-level compatibility with earlier versions of Windows 10, WinUI 2 controls work even if users don't have the latest OS.